Peter Tazelaar: Military William Order

 After returning to England, Tazelaar was given a training command in Wales.
 In February 1943 he moved to Canada to be an instructor for the Dutch troops.
 At the end of 1943 he returned to England.
 He joined the National Fire Service and married an English woman Dodie Sherston in secret, as Dodie feared her father's disapproval as Tazelaar had some Indonesian heritage.
 The marriage did not last long and Sherston left him for Kas de Graaf, another Dutch resistance member.
-On 9 September 1944, Tazelaar received the Dutch highest military award, the Military William Order, for his role in Contact Holland.
+On 9 September 1944, Tazelaar received the highest Dutch military award, the Military William Order for his role in Contact Holland.
 Then he joined the BBO.
 BBO agents parachuted into occupied Netherlands on sabotage and espionage missions.
 In November 1944, Tazelaar and Lykele Faber parachuted into Friesland.
 They provided radio contact with England for six months.

 Aide to Queen Wilhelmina

 In April 1945 Tazelaar was appointed adjutant to Queen Wilhelmina.
 He accompanied her on her return to the Netherlands.
 A film shot at the time shows him arriving at Gilze-Rijen Air Base with Erik Hazelhoff Roelfzema.
 For the next six weeks he assisted the queen while residing with her, her daughter Princess Juliana, and two other adjuncts in her temporary quarters at Anneville near Breda.
-At the time the country north of the rivers was still controlled by the Germans, and it was this portion of the country that had suffered through the Hunger Winter of 1944-45.
+At the time the country north of the rivers was still controlled by the Germans, and it was this portion of the country that had suffered through the Hunger Winter of 1944–45.
 It was Tazelaar who informed Wilhelmina of the German surrender.